jasonmlehman/aws-cdk-demo/README.md

 > 1. Change to the directoyr of the folder you wish to clone the repository to.  i.e. c:\source
 > 2. Clone the repo: **git clone codecommit::us-east-1://cdk-demo-platform@cdk-demo-repo**

+## Create a new CDK project within folder cloned from previous step

+> 1. Change to the folder the project was cloned to.  i.e. **cd \source\cdk-demo-repo**
+> 2. Initialize the folder with python dev stack: **cdk init --language python**